 This article is a high-level walkthrough of the steps administrators need to take to get started using live chat.
 The steps below can be used for setting up your free Zendesk Chat trial or a new permanent account.
-If you have not yet created a Zendesk Chat account, see Signing up for a Zendesk Chat account.
+If you have not yet created a Zendesk Chat account, see Signing up for a live chat account.

 Getting started with live chat requires establishing your team of agents, configuring the features you want to use, customizing the appearance of the Chat widget so it looks good on your website, and then adding the Chat widget to your website once you are ready.